DavidKleindienst/Darea/Readme.md

 Darea (**D**eep learning-**a**ssisted **re**plica image **a**nalysis suite) is a software for high-throughput analysis of freeze-fracture replica electron microscopy images.

 ### Quick Installation
 Install [git](https://git-scm.com/), Conda (through [anaconda/miniconda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) or [miniforge](https://github.com/conda-forge/miniforge/releases)) and Matlab R2018b or later.
 Download [InstallOrUpdateDarea.m](https://github.com/DavidKleindienst/Darea/raw/master/InstallOrUpdateDarea.m) (rightclick -> "Save Link As") and place it in an empty folder.
-Open Matlab, navigate to that folder rightclick on InstallOrUpdateDarea.m and select "Run".
+Open Matlab, navigate to that folder, rightclick on InstallOrUpdateDarea.m and select "Run".
 All other dependencies will be installed automatically.

 Please refer to the handbook.pdf file for other installation options.